TAKMU/TAKMU/README.md

 - 👋 Hi, I’m Allan Ken Miyazono Ushijima, @TAKMU
 - 👀 I’m interested in programming and data science
 - 🌱 I’m currently learning python to start the journey of data science.
-I am also researching about the uses of ML in biomedical applications in INMEGEN (Instituto Nacional de Medicina Genómica).
+I am also researching about the uses of ML in biomedical applications at INMEGEN (Instituto Nacional de Medicina Genómica).
 - 📫 How to reach me allan.miyazono@gmail.com

 <!---